Cathrine Curtis

-Cathrine Curtis (1889 - 1955) was an American actress, film producer, investor, and radio personality.
-She was one of the first female film producers and was also a political organizer noted for her far-right views.
+Cathrine Curtis (1889–1955) was an American actress, film producer, investor, and radio personality.
+She was one of the first female film producers and was also a political organizer noted for her far-right and antisemitic views.

 Early life

 Curtis was born in Albany, New York, attended boarding school in a suburb of New York and graduated from St. Agnes High School in Albany.
 She attended New York University but left before graduating.

 Career

 Curtis owned and operated a ranch in Phoenix, Arizona.
 She began investing in stocks at the age of 15.
 In Phoenix, one of her neighbors was the novelist Harold Bell Wright, who invited her to Hollywood to play a role in his film, The Shepherd of the Hills.

 Hollywood career

 While working on the film, she decided that she wanted to become a producer that she would stay in Los Angeles.
 Her first credit as a producer was on King Vidor's 1921 silent film The Sky Pilot.
 She planned an adaptation of Arthur Conan Doyle's The Lost World (ultimately released in 1925), but legal wrangling ensued over rights.
 She was noted as one of the only film producers of her day and was notable for being the first woman in that position.
 Curtis ran her own production company, The Cathrine Curtis Pictures Corporation.
 Created in 1919, the company had offices in New York City and Los Angeles.
 She seems to have lost interest after she married her husband, Joseph O'Neill, but continued making advertorial films through the end of the decade.